ArraysStartAt2/attackexcel/README.md

 Attackexcel was born out of a necessity to create MITRE ATT&CK Heatmaps quickly and easily that represent a variety of things.
 It does this through the use of two sub-commands: *seed*, and *layer*.
-The former downloads the knowledgebase from the MITRE TAXII server into an Excel workbook and adds some useful columns and functions, while the latter transforms the workbook into a json file suitable for use with the ATT&CK Navigator.
+The former downloads the knowledgebase from the MITRE TAXII server into an Excel workbook and adds some useful columns, while the latter transforms the workbook into a json file suitable for use with the ATT&CK Navigator.

 This tool works with version 9 of MITRE ATT&CK, version 4.3 of the navigator, and 4.2 of the layer files.